nile-agi/delta/installers/README.md

 **Distribution:**
 - Upload the .dmg file to your release page or hosting service
 - Users can download and double-click to mount
+- **Easiest method**: Double-click "Double-click to Install.command" - it handles everything automatically (no Terminal commands needed!)
-- They drag "Delta CLI.app" to the Applications folder
+- **Alternative**: Drag "Delta CLI.app" to the Applications folder
 - The app can be run from Terminal or by double-clicking

+**Auto-Installation:**
+The DMG includes an auto-installer that:
+- Installs the app to Applications
+- Removes security quarantine automatically
+- Signs the app
+- Creates terminal symlink
+- Opens Applications folder

+No manual Terminal commands required!

 **Customization:**
 - Set version: `VERSION=1.2.3 ./installers/package_macos.sh`